Quarantine in government arranged accommodation

 Do I need to take another test if I tested negative for COVID-19 before travelling to Queensland?

 Yes.
-Anyone who has travelled to Queensland from overseas (excluding travel on a quarantine free flight from a Queensland safe travel zone country) or a declared hotspot will be asked to take a COVID-19 test soon after entry to quarantine and on day 12 or 13 of their 14 days quarantine in government arranged accommodation.
+Anyone who has travelled to Queensland from overseas (excluding travel on a quarantine free flight from a Queensland safe travel zone country) or a declared hotspot will be asked to take a COVID-19 test soon after entry to quarantine, on day 5 and on day 12 or 13 of their 14 days quarantine in government arranged accommodation.